 Carolyn_Crist_b&w copy

-Carolyn Crist is a freelance journalist based in Athens, specializing in health, science and travel stories.
+Carolyn Crist is a freelance journalist based in Athens, specializing in health, science, and travel stories.
 She is also an adjunct journalism professor at Grady College and co-owns Pixel & Ink Studio, a design and print company in Athens.
-She graduated from Grady College in 2010 with a bachelor’s in newspapers and in 2014 with a master’s in health and medical journalism.
-You can find her work in consumer and trade publications such as Anesthesiology News, Reuters and Paste Magazine.
+She graduated from Grady College in 2010 with a bachelor’s in newspapers and 2014 with a master’s in health and medical journalism.
+You can find her work in consumer and trade publications such as Anesthesiology News, Reuters, and Paste Magazine.
+Her talk explores how millennials are escaping the confines of the 9-to-5 by embracing flexibility, freelancing, and work-life balance.

 Bart Newman